Blackpink: Legacy and cultural impact

-Blackpink have a large following on social media and streaming platforms; they became the most-subscribed music group on YouTube in September 2019, the most-subscribed female artist in July 2020, and the most-subscribed music act overall in September 2021, with over 90 million subscribers as of July 2023.
+Blackpink have a large following on social media and streaming platforms; they became the most-subscribed music group on YouTube in September 2019, the most-subscribed female artist in July 2020, and the most-subscribed music act overall in September 2021.
+On February 20, 2026, they became the first artist in the world to surpass 100 million subscribers.
+To celebrate this historic achievement, the group received a custom "Red Diamond Creator Award."
 Blackpink became the most-followed girl group on Spotify in November 2019; as of April 2023, they have over 40 million followers.
-On Instagram, the group's members are the four most-followed individuals based in South Korea (in order from first to fourth: Lisa, Jennie, Jisoo and Rosé).
+On Instagram, the group's members are the four most-followed individuals based in South Korea.
+Collectively, they have a combined reach of 412.6 million followers across the band and individual Instagram pages and a combined 151.7 million followers on TikTok as of 2025.